danpung2/LogPilot-Lite-Client/README.md

 This package is intended to be bundled with your own source system and used to send structured logs to a remote LogPilot-Lite server.

+## 🌟 LogPilot-Lite Server

+This client connects to the **LogPilot-Lite** gRPC server - a lightweight, standalone log collection system designed for individual developers and small-scale systems.

+👉 **[LogPilot-Lite](https://github.com/danpung2/LogPilot-Lite)** - Self-hosted log collection server with both REST API and gRPC support

 ---

 ## 🚀 Features